K-1 Visa for a Fiancé

-We’ve assembled a detailed K-1 visa overview that provides a look at the different steps in the path to a green card.
-In this process, the petitioner is a U.S. citizen fiancé, and the beneficiary is the foreign national fiancé.
-If you're ready to get started, skip to how CitizenPath can help.
+This visa is part of a multi-step immigration process, but it’s often the fastest path for couples who are not yet married and want to live in the U.S. together.
+We’ve assembled a detailed K-1 fiancé visa overview that provides a look at the different steps in the path to a green card.
+In this process, the petitioner is always a U.S. citizen, and the beneficiary is the foreign citizen fiancé.
+If you're ready to get started, see how CitizenPath can help.

 Only the fiancé of a U.S. citizen has a qualifying relationship for the K-1 visa process.
-The fiancé of a lawful permanent residents does not qualify.
-Additionally, the couple must satisfy all three of the following requirements:
+The fiancé of a lawful permanent resident does not qualify.
+Before the couple may begin the process, they must satisfy the following requirements:

-- Have met each other in person within the two years immediately before filing the petition, unless the U.S. citizen petitioner establishes that either:
+- Have met each other in person within the two years immediately before filing the petition;

 - Meet the requirements set in the International Marriage Broker Regulation Act of 2005.